jnapper7/acp-sdk/docs/building.md

 # Building the package

-The `acp-sdk` Python package is built on GitHub and published using GitHub actions.
+The `agntcy-acp` Python package is built on GitHub and published using GitHub actions.
 The action can be found in the relevant workflows directory in the repo.
 The project attempts to keep the client SDK updated on any ACP or relevant specification changes, but delays can happen.